Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 **Recommendation.**
 I'd strongly recommend that you read and understand how the `fstat` system call passes the `struct stat`, and how the kernel populates it.
 How the pointer to the structure is passed to the kernel, and how the kernel populates the structure are very similar to how you will need to do it.
+You *must* perform comparable operations to populate the `struct pstat`.
 Of course, that system call is populating file information, not process information, so *how* the structure with specific data is completely different (i.e. file information vs process information).

 **Files.**